-Associate of Science in Nursing (Generic) (NC73)
+Associate of Science in Nursing (Generic) (NC73) Degree

 Program Description: The Associate of Science in Nursing program supports commitment of Southern Regional Technical College to serve the surrounding counties, the state of Georgia, and the southeast region.
 The ASN Program has been granted approval by the Georgia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing.